T. Jefferson Coolidge

 Thomas Jefferson Coolidge (August 26, 1831 – November 17, 1920) was a U.S. ambassador and a leading Boston businessman.
+He was also a co-founder of General Electric.

 Early life

 Coolidge was born to a Joseph Coolidge (1798–1879) and Ellen Wayles (Randolph) Coolidge (1796–1876).
 He was the brother of six siblings.

 He was born to a prominent Boston Brahmin family and was a great-grandson of the 3rd United States President Thomas Jefferson, through his maternal grandparents, Thomas Mann Randolph Jr. and Martha Jefferson Randolph.
 His uncles were Thomas Jefferson Randolph, George Wythe Randolph, His father was a distant relative of Calvin Coolidge.
 He was an uncle to Archibald Cary Coolidge (1866–1928) through his older brother, Joseph Randolph Coolidge.

 Coolidge was educated in private schools in Europe, and graduated from Harvard in 1850.

 Career

 Coolidge was involved in numerous textile mills, and banks.
 In 1853, he formed a partnership with Joseph Peabody Gardner, the father of U.S. Representative Augustus Peabody Gardner, in the East India trade.
 In 1875, he became the manager of the largest textile mill in America, the Amoskeag Mill in Manchester New Hampshire.
 Coolidge turned his attention to financing the rapidly growing industrial economy, with major interests in textiles banking, railroads, publishing and electricity.

 In 1880, he ended his manufacturing career and "took up railroading."
 Coolidge served as president of the Atchison, Topeka and Santa Fe Railway.
 In the early 1890s he retired from the railroads and returned to the Amoskeag Company, becoming president in 1898.
 He organized the United Fruit Company, of which his son, Thomas J. Coolidge, Jr., was president.
 Coolidge was involved in numerous civic enterprises Boston area, especially the design of the region's park system.